-The Faculty has high teaching standards and attracts first-class teaching staff from Malaysia and abroad.
-It prides itself of the facilities and support it gives to students and on the calibre and dedication of its academic and clinical staff.
-The Faculty fosters a broad range of active research programmes in its campuses in Bukit Jalil and Seremban.
+The IMU Faculty attracts first-class teaching staff from Malaysia and abroad, fostering a broad range of active research programmes in its campuses in Bukit Jalil and Seremban.

-Much of its success in research and teaching results from the Faculty’s capacity to attract external research funds.
-The IMU faculty has strong national and international connections and is involved in collaborative projects with other leading medical research institutions.
-Many staff have made major international contributions in their respective fields and are very experienced in supervising postgraduate students.
+Much of its success stems from the Faculty’s capacity to attract external research funds via its strong national and international connections.
+IMU staff have a strong record of major international contributions in their respective fields and are very experienced in supervising postgraduate students.
 Some of our alumni have also been successful in securing placements as research fellows in various institutions in Malaysia as well as Germany, Taiwan and so on.

 2 – 6 years (part-time)

 A. ACADEMIC REQUIREMENTS

 |For Malaysian Students

 |For International Student